-Stepping up wastewater treatment - SWI swissinfo.ch
+Stepping up wastewater treatment

 “Many substances used in daily life end up in wastewater and go into rivers.
 If you look at measurements in the Rhine river for example, you see more and more substances in higher and higher concentrations as you go downstream,” says Christian Abegglen.

 That’s bad news, because micropollutants are harmful to aquatic ecosystems.
-Fish are especially susceptible, because they consume micropollutants and the endocrine-disrupting chemicals they contain – either inadvertently or because they mistake them for food – resulting in serious harm to their growth and reproductive cycles.
+Fish are especially susceptible, because they consume micropollutants and the endocrine-disrupting chemicalsexternal link they contain – either inadvertently or because they mistake them for food – resulting in serious harm to their growth and reproductive cycles.

 There are no documented negative effects on human health due to micropollutants.
 But as Abegglen – an engineer at Switzerland's largest wastewater treatment plant, the Werdhölzli STEP in Zurich – puts it: “many rivers are used as drinking water sources, and these substances do not belong in drinking water.”